draber/dom-node/README.md

 Access or create DOM nodes in style.

 ## Features
 This package lets you conveniently access existing and create new DOM nodes.
-It works with either the DOM in a web browser or [jsdom](https://www.npmjs.com/package/jsdom).
+It also implements some interesting helper methods such as `waitFor()`.
+It works in a web browser as well as on the server-side where it uses [jsdom](https://www.npmjs.com/package/jsdom).

 ## Installation
 You can add `fancy-node` to your project with: